spdx/spdx-spec/chapters/file-tags.md

-# Annex H SPDX File and Snippet Tags (Informative)
+# Annex H Specifying SPDX information in source files (Informative)

 ## H.1 Rationale <a name="H.1"></a>